reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 So another crucial test your browser demands, when a website's SSL certificate claims to be issued for that website by a particular Certificate Authority, is: **can the certificate prove it?**

 Wherever practical, the internet proves things through math.
-When a certificate is issued, the CA includes this proof by cryptographically "signing" the certificate using a private key, in a way only the real CA could do and that browsers can verify.
+When a certificate is issued, the Certificate Authority includes this proof by cryptographically "signing" the certificate using a private key, in a way only the real CA could do and that browsers can verify.

 But the CA doesn't actually sign the raw certificate: it first condenses the certificate into a unique slug by running it through a "one-way hash" algorithm, like MD5, SHA-1, or SHA-256.